sammccallum/reversible/README.md

 # Efficient, Accurate and Stable Gradients for Neural ODEs

+NOTE: this repository has been archived as we now have an improved implementation of reversible solvers in [diffrax](https://github.com/sammccallum/diffrax/tree/reversible).
+This has all the bells and whistles of diffrax + reversible solvers!
+See [here](https://github.com/sammccallum/reversible-solvers) for more information.

 ## Overview
 This repository contains a JAX implementation of the Reversible Solver method introduced [here](https://arxiv.org/abs/2410.11648).